TeamMaestro/MERTwitterKit/Pods/MEReactiveFoundation/README.md

-##MEFoundation
+##MEReactiveFoundation

-A collection of classes that extend the Foundation framework collection classes.
+A collection of classes that extend the Foundation framework collection classes with functionality commonly found in functional languages (e.g. Haskell).
 Compatible with iOS/OSX, 7.0+/10.9+.

 ###Documentation